 Nativity scene stations during the round tour:

-Wooden nativity scene in the Town Hall inner courtyard, nativity scene tree in the Stadtplatz Square, Lamberg nativity scene figurines in the Palm House in the castle park and a replica of the Steyr Kripperl at the Old Town Advent Market.
+Wooden nativity scene in the Town Hall inner courtyard, nativity scene tree in the Stadtplatz Square, Lamberg nativity scene figurines in the Palm House in the castle park and a replica of the Steyr Kripperl in the christmas museum.

 Duration 2 hours

 Price € 115.- for groups of max.
 30 people, advance booking required

 Language: German, English, Italian, French and Czech.
 Price € 120.- (other languages)

 Booking at the Austria Guides Steyr 0699/18118833